Shagshag/prestashop-documentation/GenderCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Gender.php line 58
+* This method is defined in [classes/Gender.php line 58](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Gender.php#58)

 #### Arguments